coq/coq/doc/sphinx/language/core/sections.rst

    This can be used to define a term incrementally, in particular by relying on the :tacn:`refine` tactic.
    See :ref:`proof-editing-mode`.
-   The proof should be terminated with :cmd:`Defined`.
-Using :cmd:`Qed` in Let is deprecated.
-To get the same effect (hiding the body of the proof), add the :attr:`clearbody` attribute to the Let.

 .. attr:: clearbody